-Let’s talk about sarcasm.
-There’s been some online chat lately about whether sarcasm is appropriate in the classroom.
+Let’s talk about sarcasm – specifically sarcasm in the classroom.
+There’s been some online chat about whether sarcasm is appropriate in the classroom.
 I’d like to share my stance on it today.

 I was raised in a family of smart alecks.
 Typically the comments we make to one another in my family are not meant to be hurtful, but just funny.
 Granted there is a fine line between the two, but I think there is a definite difference between them as well.